Looking to propagate your favorite rose bush? You can easily grow roses from cuttings taken from the plant you want to multiply.

 You’ll want to keep your roses in a sunny area and water them daily.
 You can expect roots to start forming anywhere from two to eight weeks.
 Keep checking by gently tugging on the stem to see whether you will meet resistance.
 When the roots have grown, there will be resistance.

-After the cuttings have developed roots, you can move the new roses to permanent locations in your garden or rose beds.
+After the cuttings have roots, you can move the new roses to permanent locations in your garden or rose beds.